ouspg/SoftwareHardwareSec/6.Hardware_hacking/README.md

 **What is the UID of card/key?**

-**Can this card/key emulated by flipper zero?**
+**Can this card/key be emulated by flipper zero?**

-**Transfer saved card/key file to your computer and open it with text editor.
+**Transfer one of the saved card/key files to your computer and open it with text editor.
 What do you see?
 Paste screenshot**

 >[!IMPORTANT]
 >_Blur or remove any personal information from screenshots of your card/key text files._